secretpray/CRUD_AJAX/README.md

-PS
-TODO: sortable (maybe in concern), filters for search/filters records (age - range select, sex - radio button, team - select + TomSelect, star rating - range with steps, geosearch).
-Later rewrite to React or Hotwire
+TODO:
+- sortable (maybe in concern) and filters:
+  - sort by ↑/↓ recent, max rating, max popular, nearest.
+Save filters in session or Redis DB
+  - filters by age (range select);
+  - filters by sex (radio button);
+  - filters by category project (multi checkbox);
+  - filters by name project (autocomplete search with index, maybe with index in Redis DB)
+  - filters by team name (select + TomSelect)
+  - filters by star rating (range with steps 1..5)
+  - filters by last week/mounth created
+  - filters by geosearch.